10 Essential Home Visit Safety Tips

 10. Set a meeting timer and leave a voice message with your exact location

-Using Peoplesafe’s standard mobile solution allows automatic alarms to be set using a timer.
+Using Peoplesafe’s devices or apps allows alarms to be set using a timer.
 If an appointment overruns this will trigger an alert if not manually cancelled.
-You can record voice messages with exact details on your location down to the floor and flat number, which helps Police track you down faster.
+You can record voice messages with exact details on your location down to the floor and flat number, which helps the Police track you down faster.